 Are the young people of Germany ignorant of WW2?

-No. Most of their history classes are devoted to World War II and these classes are compulsory.
+No. Most of their history classes are devoted to World War II, and these classes are compulsory.

 Do Germans feel guilty about WW2?

-Nowadays, the vast majority of Germans shun Nazism and disagree with the Nazi regime and the crimes it committed up to and during World War II.
+There is also the tangible national responsibility most Germans feel about preventing evil from triumphing again.
+Nowadays, most Germans shun Nazism and disagree with the Nazi regime and the crimes it committed up to and during World War II.

 Is Hitler considered a hero in German history classes?